How to Erase Pimples on Your Arms

-- Mix all ingredients until they form a paste, and apply to the affected area using a gentle massage.
+- Mix all ingredients until they form a paste, and apply to the affected area with a gentle massage.
 Leave it on for 10 minutes.

 Water and salt

-Salt is an ingredient that helps reduce excess oil that accumulates in different parts of the skin.
+Salt can help reduce excess oil that builds up in different parts of the skin.

 - ½ cup of sea salt or coarse salt (125 g)